Vruddhi18/computervision-recipes/SETUP.md

 # Setup Guide

-This document describes how to setup all the dependencies, and optionally create a virtual machine, to run the notebooks in this repository.
+This document describes how to set up all the dependencies and optionally create a virtual machine, to run the notebooks in this repository.